1938 British Mount Everest expedition: Achievements

 The expedition demonstrated that a small party possibly offered as much chance of reaching the summit as a large one.
-However, it also showed that the monsoon was not a viable time to be making any summit attempt at least from the north or Tibetan side of Everest (the Swiss in 1952 made a second post-moonson attempt).
+However, it also showed that the monsoon was not a viable time to be making any summit attempt at least from the north or Tibetan side of Everest (the Swiss in 1952 made a second post-monsoon attempt).
 The Sherpas were tremendously improving their climbing technique and for the first time were able to take a leading role, even encouraging the Europeans to continue upward.

 A closed-circuit oxygen set was not a success and was "abandoned on account of the sensation of suffocation which developed after a short period of use."
 However, Lloyd found the open-circuit design was a definite advantage above 26000 ft, although Shipton was not convinced that Lloyd's performance was significantly better than Tilman's.
 It was George Finch who had advocated open-circuit apparatus, against the advice of the other "experts" and this knowledge eventually was used in the planning of the successful 1953 expedition (which used both open and closed-circuit sets).

 The party returned to a Europe descending towards World War II but with the Mount Everest Committee requesting Tibetan permits for 1941, 1942 and 1943.
 All this was not to be and after the war the Dalai Lama did not respond to requests and then in 1950 Tibetan borders were firmly closed with the occupation of Tibet by China.
 So, post-war British Everest attempts would be from Nepal to the south.